St Malachy's Church, Belfast

-In the beginning Saint Malachy's was served by priests from St Mary's Church, Belfast until the Parish of Saint Malachy was created in 1866 and Fr Geoffrey Brennan, a native of Kilkenny, was appointed Administrator.
-The first Parish Priest of Saint Malachy's, a post created in 1909, was Fr Daniel McCashin.
+In the beginning Saint Malachy's was served by priests from St Mary's Church, Belfast, until the Parish of Saint Malachy was created in 1866 and Fr Geoffrey Brennan, a native of Kilkenny, was appointed administrator.
+The first parish priest of Saint Malachy's, a post created in 1909, was Fr Daniel McCashin.

 History

-The Bishop of Down and Connor, Dr Cornelius Denvir had for a long period during the 1830s sought an appropriate location for a third church to provide increased sacramental support for the burgeoning Catholic population.
+The Bishop of Down and Connor Dr Cornelius Denvir had for a long period during the 1830s sought an appropriate location for a third church to provide increased sacramental support for the burgeoning Catholic population.

 Mr Adam McClean, a Protestant merchant and owner of the large expanse of property behind Donegall Square South known as 'McClean's Fields', offered the Bishop a site on attractive terms.
-A lease was signed on 1 May 1839, whereby Adam McClean leased to Mr Hugh Magill (a prominent linen merchant)in trust for the Catholics of Belfast the parcel of building ground fronting Alfred St. The site actually consisted of three plots, Dr Denvir having previously negotiated purchase of a small block, and a block gifted by Mr McClean.
+A lease was signed on 1 May 1839, whereby Adam McClean leased to Mr Hugh Magill (a prominent linen merchant) in trust for the Catholics of Belfast the parcel of building ground fronting Alfred St. The site actually consisted of three plots, Dr Denvir having previously negotiated purchase of a small block, and a block gifted by Mr McClean.

 On 3 November 1841, the feast of Saint Malachy, the foundation stone for Saint Malachy's Church was laid.
 On 15 December 1844 Dr William Crolly, Archbishop of Armagh and Primate of All Ireland, dedicated the building.
-Dr Crolly was a native and former Bishop of the Diocese of Down and Connor.
-Originally Saint Malachy's was intended to be the Cathedral Church of the Diocese of Down and Connor and was to seat 7,000 worshippers however due to financial difficulties a smaller building was constructed.
-Consequently, the Church is regarded as one of the finest examples of Tudor Revival churches in Ireland.
+Dr Crolly was a native and former bishop of the Diocese of Down and Connor.
+Originally - and briefly - Saint Malachy's was intended to be the cathedral church of the Diocese of Down and Connor: however, due to financial difficulties, a smaller building was constructed.
+Consequently, the church is regarded as one of the finest examples of Tudor Revival churches in Ireland.